 The primary long-term financial objective for the Society’s investments is to preserve the inflation-adjusted purchasing power of assets and income, after accounting for spending and investment management costs.
-Performance of the overall investments against this objective is measured over rolling five (5) year periods.
+Performance of the overall investments against this objective is measured annually.

-As provided in the Society’s By-laws, Article VI, Section 13, the Budget, Finance, and Audit Committee shall invest the Society’s reserves in socially-responsible mutual funds and other socially-responsible equities, fixed-income assets, and cash equivalents to best achieve the social, financial, and investment objectives consistent with the policies and requirements set forth in this statement, and subject to the standards of social responsibility and the business-judgment rule for fiduciaries of non-profit corporations.
+As provided in the Society’s By-laws, Article VI, Section 5, the Budget, Finance, and Audit Committee shall invest the Society’s reserves in socially-responsible/sustainable investment/environmental, social and governance (SR/SI/ESG) mutual funds and other SR/SI/ESG equities, fixed-income assets, and cash equivalents to best achieve the social, financial, and investment objectives consistent with the policies and requirements set forth in this statement, and subject to the standards of social responsibility and the business-judgment rule for fiduciaries of non-profit corporations.

-The Budget, Finance, and Audit Committee will allocate new funds and redistribute existing funds on the basis of how well each socially-responsible investment meets the social, financial, and investment objectives of the Society.
+The Budget, Finance, and Audit Committee will allocate new funds and redistribute existing funds on the basis of how well each SR/SI/ESG investment meets the social, financial, and investment objectives of the Society.

 Asset Selection and Allocation

-The Society’s portfolio may be invested in readily-marketable socially-responsible mutual funds and other socially-responsible equities, fixed-income assets, and cash equivalents.
-The total portfolio shall be diversified to include investments in more than one socially-responsible mutual fund, and a diversity of other socially-responsible equities and fixed-income assets in order to limit risk.
+The Society’s portfolio may be invested in readily-marketable socially-responsible mutual funds and other SR/SI/ESG equities, fixed-income assets, and cash equivalents.
+The total portfolio shall be diversified to include investments in more than one SR/SI/ESG mutual fund, and a diversity of other SR/SI/ESG equities and fixed-income assets in order to limit risk.

-The purpose of investments in socially-responsible mutual funds is to earn high inflation-adjusted total rates of return, to provide both long-term capital appreciation and current income in order to fund the Society’s on-going commitment to such efforts as the Racial/Ethnic Minority Graduate Scholarship, C. Wright Mills Award, Lee Founders Award, etc. In keeping with this purpose, investment should be made in balanced socially-responsible mutual funds that include holdings in both stocks and bonds.
-Generally, investment in growth socially-responsible mutual funds that give primacy to capital appreciation should be limited due to their higher level of risk.
-Acceptable socially-responsible mutual funds will include holdings in equities with high liquidity and/or investment-grade bonds.
+The purpose of investments in SR/SI/ESG mutual funds is to earn high inflation-adjusted total rates of return, to provide both long-term capital appreciation and current income in order to fund the Society’s on-going commitment to such efforts as the Racial/Ethnic Minority Graduate Fellowship, C. Wright Mills Award, and the Thomas C. Hood Social Action Award.
+In keeping with this purpose, investments primarily should be made in balanced SR/SI/ESG mutual funds that include holdings in both stocks and bonds.
+Generally, investments in growth SR/SI/ESG mutual funds that give primacy to capital appreciation should be limited due to their higher level of risk.
+Acceptable SR/SI/ESG mutual funds will include holdings in equities with high liquidity and/or investment-grade bonds.

 Other Investments.
-Investment of most of the remainder of the Society’s reserves should be made in socially-responsible equities and fixed-income assets in such a way that their impact on ameliorating existing social problems is maximized while maintaining at least the inflation-adjusted purchasing power of such reserves.
+Investment of most of the remainder of the Society’s reserves should be made in SR/SI/ESG equities and fixed-income assets in such a way that their impact on ameliorating existing social problems is maximized while maintaining at least the inflation-adjusted purchasing power of such reserves.
 Such investments may be at rates of return below market value for comparable investments provided that the rates of return at least equal the rate of inflation as measured by the Consumer Price Index.
-Examples of such investments might include deposits with federally-insured, community development credit unions that provide services and loans to people in predominantly low-income communities, or investment in community development revolving loan funds.
+Examples of such investments might include deposits with federally-insured, CDFI-certified community development credit unions or community development banks.
+CDFI institutions are certified by the U.S. Treasury and provide services and loans to people in predominantly low-income communities.

-The precise allocation of the Society’s assets between socially-responsible mutual funds, equities, fixed-income assets, and short-term cash equivalents will depend upon the extent of the Society’s on-going financial commitments to efforts such as the Racial/Ethnic Minority Graduate Scholarship, C. Wright Mills Award, etc., and other immediate needs and purposes of the Society.
+The precise allocation of the Society’s assets between SR/SI/ESG mutual funds, equities, fixed-income assets, and short-term cash equivalents will depend upon the extent of the Society’s on-going financial commitments to efforts such as the Racial/Ethnic Minority Graduate Fellowship, C. Wright Mills Award, and other immediate needs and purposes of the Society.

 Proxy Voting Policy